oliver-mccourt/student/_posts/2025-09-25-arrays-and-booleans-guide.md

 ## Introduction to Arrays and Booleans

-Have you ever wanted to make a list of your favorite movies or keep track of whether you've finished your homework?
-In programming, we use **arrays** and **booleans** to do exactly that!

 This guide will cover:
 - **Arrays**: Lists that can hold multiple items
 - **Booleans**: Variables that are either true or false